vitessio/website/content/en/docs/concepts/tablet.md

 ## Tablet Types

-See the user guide [VTTablet Modes](../../user-guides/vttablet-modes) for more information.
+See the [VTTablet reference](../../user-guides/vttablet-modes) for more information.

 * **primary** - A *replica* tablet that happens to currently be the MySQL primary for its shard.
 * **master** - Same as **primary**.
 Deprecated.